Personalisation and Transformation in Financial Services

 Most of this work is bespoke to each brand and the context of the particular decision relating to that brand, but some of the general principles are invaluable to any FS business looking to positively influence its customers.

-This study uncovers some key industry insights and potential strategies for Financial Services brands, gained from research with one of our clients – a leading insurance brand, with 1.5 million customers.
+This study uncovers some key industry insights and potential strategies for Financial Services brands, gained from research with one of our clients – a leading insurance brand, with over 1.5 million customers.

 CrowdCat’s work took the form of a discovery project where we began engaging with their customers at a small and then increasing scale to uncover a 360 degree psychological model for customer communications.